Alley Theatre: Building

-In 1994, the Alley Theatre was chosen to receive the Twenty-Five Year Award by the American Institute of Architects/Houston, which recognizes distinguished architecture of lasting quality.
+In 1994, Alley Theatre was chosen to receive the Twenty-Five Year Award by the American Institute of Architects/Houston, which recognizes distinguished architecture of lasting quality.

 In 1996, the Alley was featured in the “Book of American Architecture: 500 Notable Buildings from the 10th Century to Present by G. E. Kidder Smith.

 In June 2001, Tropical Storm Allison severely damaged the Neuhaus Stage located on the basement level of the theatre.
 The flood destroyed the theatre's costume, props, and scenic shops.
 The theatre was flooded with 14 feet of water.

 In 2002, the Alley unveiled its new Center for Theatre Production, a 75,000-square-foot facility.
 It is adjacent to the main theatre building.

 The Houston Press, along with others like the George R. Brown Convention Center, ranked the building as one of the ten least photogenic buildings in Downtown Houston.
 John Nova Lomax, the author of the list, commented "Yeah, yeah, I like the curves and all that, but this concrete hulk still looks like something Stalin’s favorite architect would have come up with on ‘shrooms."

 In 2017, Hurricane Harvey brought massive flooding to the greater Houston region.
 Flood improvements made by the Alley after Tropical Storm Allison in 2001, such as flood doors on the basement level, held.
 However, water entered the Alley basement through an electrical box located in the theatre's driveway.
 The Alley Theatre's Neuhaus Stage was flooded with 17 feet of water and most of the theatre's prop collection, dating back to the 1940s, was destroyed.
 A massive renovation was undertaken and the theatre re-opened 2 months later in time for its annual production of A Christmas Carol.

 Building renovation

 In 2013–2015, the Alley underwent a $46.5 million building renovation, the first major improvements since the building opened in 1968, including major improvements to the Hubbard Theatre, backstage area, and public spaces.
 The renovation was funded by private and public contributions to the Alley through the Extended Engagement Capital Campaign.
-Improvements included the installation of a new four-story fly loft, creation of a fully trapped stage floor allowing for an orchestra pit and actor and scenery entrances/exits, and a more intimate relationship between the audience’s seating area and the stage.
+Improvements included the installation of a new four-story fly loft, creation of a fully trapped stage floor allowing for an orchestra pit and actor and scenery entrances/exits, and a more intimate relationship between the audience's seating area and the stage.
 New audience amenities included new seats, expanded restrooms and a new lobby space with a skyline view.
-With more than 500 performances annually, the Alley produces more performances than all other performing arts organizations in the Houston Theater District combined.
-The Alley Theatre’s historic renovation of the Hubbard Theatre will opened to the public on October 2, 2015 with One Man, Two Guvnors.
+With more than 350 performances annually, the Alley produces more performances than all other performing arts organizations in the Houston Theater District combined.
+Alley Theatre's historic renovation of the Hubbard Theatre opened to the public on October 2, 2015, with One Man, Two Guvnors.

 TYPE

 The Alley sponsors what is known as the Texas Young Playwrights Exchange (TYPE), which offers a skills-enhancing experience for people under the age of twenty who want to write for the stage.
-Every year, several pieces are chosen from the greater Houston area to be produced.